ROCK Sex says possession is 9/10 of the law.

 In a series of paintings called "The Empire of Light / L'Empire des Lumières" (1950-'54), the jarring tension comes from a daylight sky resting over a night street scene.

-It inspired this iconic poster; a subtly transgressive image of the forces of light (a shadowed priest, below) confronting the forces of darkness (a lit window, above).*
+It inspired this classic scene in the film and the iconic poster that came from it; a subtly transgressive image of the forces of light (a shadowed priest, below) confronting the forces of darkness (a lit window, above).

 That poster clearly haunts this poster for THE POSSESSION (2012).

 The Magritte painting also inspired the cover for the Jackson Browne album, LATE FOR THE SKY (1974).